eclipse-vertx/vert.x/core_manual_ruby.md

         end
     end

+If you attempt to read past the end of file, the read will not fail but it will simply read zero bytes.

 ### Flushing data to underlying storage.

 If the AsyncFile was not opened with `flush = true`, then you can manually flush any writes from the OS cache by calling the `flush` method.

 ### Using AsyncFile as `ReadStream` and `WriteStream`

-Use the methods `read_stream` and `write_stream` to get read and write streams.
-You can then use them with a pump to pump data to and from other read and write streams.
+AsyncFile implements `ReadStream` and `WriteStream` so you can then use them with a pump to pump data to and from other read and write streams.

 Here's an example of pumping data from a file on a client to a HTTP request: